-Board members must ensure they are familiar with the provisions of the Bribery Act 2010 and their public body's policy on this subject.
+Board members must be familiar with the provisions of the Bribery Act 2010 which came into force on 1 July 2011 and their organisation's policy in this area.
 The Act makes it a criminal offence for a person to take part in active bribery (making a bribe) or passive bribery (receiving a bribe).
-All public bodies operate a zero-tolerance approach to bribery, with any allegations investigated in accordance with the relevant procedures and reported to the appropriate authorities.
+All public bodies operate a zero tolerance approach to bribery, with any allegations investigated in accordance with the relevant procedures and reported to the appropriate authorities.